WHAT IS EXFOLIATION?

 HOW TO EXFOLIATE YOUR FACE

 Facial exfoliation is a straightforward process in which you apply a chemical product, allow it to sit for a specified period of time, and then either rinse it away or remove it with a cloth or tissue.
-Scrubs, cloths, sugar and salt products, and sponges are popular options for mechanically exfoliating the face.
+Scrubs, cloths, sugar and salt products, and konjac sponges are popular options for mechanically exfoliating the face and should be considered when deciding on the best way to wash your face.

-With these products, you generally want to rub them against the face in a circular motion being careful to avoid delicate areas such as the eyes and lips.
+With mechanical facial exfoliating products, you generally want to rub them against the face in a circular motion being careful to avoid delicate areas such as the eyes and lips.
 Before exfoliating the face, it is a good idea to rinse your face with warm water so that the dead skin cells become loose and easier to remove.

 BEST EXFOLIATING FACE WASH

 There are literally hundreds of different face wash options available on the market.
-While there are several great products to choose from, the following are three choices that we think you will really enjoy…
+While there are several great products to choose from, we think the following three choices represent some of the best facial cleanser available and we think you will agree…

-- Murad AHA/BHA Exfoliating Cleanser – This product gets great reviews and contains salicylic, lactic, and glycolic acid along with jojoba beads.
+- Murad AHA/BHA Exfoliating Cleanser – This is some of the best face cleanser on the market and gets great reviews.
+It contains salicylic, lactic, and glycolic acid along with jojoba beads.
 This face wash is designed to be used a couple times each week in place of your daily cleanser.

 - Dermalogica Daily Microfoliant – Although this product is more expensive, it is extremely popular and gets very high marks from users.
 This product is a rice-based powder that contains papain, salicylic acid, and rice enzymes that work to smooth and brighten skin.